Maid Rate Fixing

 On a positive note:

-A heartening point in this whole episode was that the rate card had support of ONLY 100+ members, out of a total of 700+ residents.
+A heartening point in this whole episode was that the rate card had the support of ONLY 100+ members, out of a total of 700+ residents.
 Many residents were actually upset with the circular, as was seen in the limited support and criticism on social media.
-While a few Helpers did lose their jobs, most of the residents in fact did not penalise their Helpers at all as they sympathised with them.
+While a few Helpers did lose their jobs, most of the residents, in fact, did not penalize their Helpers at all as they sympathized with them.

 Here is how it all started.

 Take a look at a few general rules one should keep in mind while hiring a helper in India here.

 Maid Rate Fixing by Raheja Society, Powai has been in the news recently, we spoke to a few maids and below is what they had to say: